David E. Sanger: Early life and education

-Returning to Washington in 1994, he took up the position of Chief Washington Economic Correspondent, and covered a series of global economic upheavals, from Mexico to the Asian economic crisis.
-He was named a senior writer in March 1999, and White House correspondent later that year.
-He was named Chief Washington Correspondent in October 2006.
 In 1986 Sanger played a major role in the team that investigated the causes of the Space Shuttle Challenger disaster.
 The team revealed the design flaws and bureaucratic troubles that contributed to the disaster and won the 1987 Pulitzer Prize for national reporting.

-A decade later he was a member of another Pulitzer-winning team that wrote about the Clinton administration's struggles to control exports to China.
+Throughout the '80s and '90s, he wrote extensively about how issues of national wealth and competitiveness came to redefine the relationships between the United States and its major allies.

+He was correspondent and then bureau chief in Tokyo for six years, traveling widely in Asia.
+He wrote some of the first pieces describing North Korea's nuclear weapons program, the rise and fall of Japan as one of the world's economic powerhouses, and China's emerging role.

+In 1994, he returned to Washington, as Chief Washington Economic Correspondent, and covered a series of global economic upheavals, from Mexico to the Asian economic crisis.

+In March 1999, he was named a senior writer, and White House correspondent later that year.

-Sanger was awarded, in 2004, the Weintal Prize for diplomatic reporting for his coverage of the Iraq and Korea crises.
+In 2004, Sanger was awarded the Weintal Prize for diplomatic reporting for his coverage of the Iraq and Korea crises.
 He also won the Aldo Beckman prize for coverage of the presidency.

-In both 2003 and 2007, he was awarded the Merriman Smith Memorial Award for coverage of national security strategy.
+In both 2003 and 2007, Sanger was awarded the Merriman Smith Memorial Award for coverage of national security strategy.
 He also shared the American Society of Newspaper Editors' top award for deadline writing in 2004, for team coverage of the Columbia disaster.
 In 2007, The New York Times received the DuPont Award from the Columbia Journalism School for Nuclear Jihad: Can Terrorists Get the Bomb?, a documentary featuring him and colleague William J. Broad, and their investigation into the A.Q.
 Khan nuclear proliferation network.
 Their revelations in the Times about the network became a finalist for the Pulitzer Prize.

 In 2011, Sanger was part of another team that was a Pulitzer Prize finalist for International Reporting for their coverage of the Japanese tsunami and nuclear disaster.

 In 2012, Sanger broke the story that President Obama early in his presidency had secretly commissioned the Stuxnet cyberattacks on Iranian nuclear facilities; his reporting was depicted in the documentary film Zero Days (2016).

+In October 2006, he was named Chief Washington Correspondent.

+He was a member of a Pulitzer-winning team that wrote about the Clinton administration's struggles to control exports to China.

-In a March 2016 interview Sanger questioned Donald J. Trump, who was running for the Republican nomination for President of the United States, about his views on foreign policy.
-Sanger pressed Trump on the idea that his worldview was one of 'America First', a term first used in association with Trump in a piece in USA Today by the former U.S. diplomat Armand Cucciniello.
+In a March 2016 interview, Sanger questioned Donald Trump, who was running for the Republican nomination for President of the United States, about his views on foreign policy.
+Sanger pressed Trump on the idea that his worldview was one of 'America First', a term first used in association with Trump in a report by the former U.S. diplomat Armand V. Cucciniello III in USA Today.
 Trump "agreed with a suggestion that his ideas might be summed up as 'America First'."
 His campaign quickly adopted the slogan as the cornerstone of Trump's foreign policy.
 The phrase was used throughout the Trump administration.